mottaquikarim/dev/blog/content/posts/reverse-engineering-wordle.md

 There are a few other interesting bits here but this is all we really need to craft our solution.

 First thing I did was ensure that `Da`/`e.solution` were not available globally.
-(They are not -- interestingly, `window.wordle` is exposed but I went down this path a bit, I didn't make much progress because the game system uses `customElements` ([sauce](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)))
+(They are not -- interestingly, `window.wordle` is exposed.
+I went down this path a bit but I didn't make much progress because the game system uses `customElements` ([sauce](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)))

 My next approach (and bear with me here) was to [monkeypatch](https://dev.to/napoleon039/monkey-patching-what-is-it-and-should-you-be-using-it-50db) the `Date` class itself, given that